zboris12/zgapdfsigner/README.md

 Because of the CORS security restrictions in web browser, signing with a timestamp from TSA can only be used in Google Apps Script.
-And because [node-forge](https://github.com/digitalbazaar/forge) hasn't supported unauthenticated attributes in pkcs#7 yet, so when use this function, [the edited version](https://github.com/zboris12/zgapdfsigner/releases/download/1.2.0/forge.min.edited.js) needs to be imported.

 ## The Dependencies